 Malcolm ‘X’ was born Malcolm Little.
-His father was an outspoken Baptist preacher and both his parents were staunch supporters of Marcus Garvey, the leader of the Universal Negro Improvement Association.
+His father was an outspoken Baptist preacher and both his parents were staunch supporters of Marcus Garvey, the leader of the African Communities League.

 His father’s outspoken championing of civil rights resulted in death threats from the white supremacist group, Black Legion, and they are generally supposed responsible for the death of Earl Little in Lansing, Michigan, on 28th September 1931, although the cause of death recorded officially was that he had been run over by a tram.
 His death resulted in Louise’s gradual mental breakdown, and she was admitted to an institution in 1939, and young Malcolm and his siblings were split between a number of foster homes and orphanages.